CumulusNetworks/docs/content/cumulus-linux/Layer-3/Equal-Cost-Multipath-Load-Sharing---Hardware-ECMP.md

 ### <span>cl-ecmpcalc Limitations</span>

-`cl-ecmpcalc` can only take input interfaces that can be converted to a single physical port in the port tab file, like the physical switch ports (swp).
+`cl-ecmpcalc` can only take input interfaces that can be converted to a single physical port in the port tab file, likesuch as the physical switch ports (swp).
 Virtual interfaces like bridges, bonds, and subinterfaces are not supported.